Giancarl021/cli-core/README.md

             logger: async message => console.log(message) // {function} The logger function, default is console.log
         },
         context: {}, // {any} The context of the application, will be passed to the commands on the `this.context` variable, default is an empty object
+        extensions: [], // {object[]} The extensions of the application, will be built and passed on the `this.extensions` variable, default is an empty array
         commands: {}, // {object} The commands of the application, the key is the command name, the value is the command object
         help: {} // {object} The help descriptor object, the key is the command name, the value is the command descriptor object
 };